 Situated in the center of Corso Umberto in Taormina, this piazza is the perfect place to sit back and relax with a cappuccino.
 Chic cafes line the square, artists sketch passers-by, and it’s home to the pretty Baroque Church of San Giuseppe.
 A nearby observation deck provides fantastic views of Mount Etna and the Ionian Sea, making it ideal for photography lovers.

 While following our Taormina Travel Guide, you’ll be ready to dive into luxury sheets at the end of the day!
 And Taormina has its fair share of 4 and 5-star hotels.
 Most offer panoramic vistas of Mount Etna and Sicily’s coastline.
-You’ll find verdant gardens with swaying palms and cypress trees, crystalline turquoise pools inviting you for a cooling dip, and characterful buildings in which to rest your weary head.
+You’ll find verdant gardens with swaying palms and cypress trees, and crystalline turquoise pools inviting you for a cooling dip.
 There are also several B&B’s and friendly hotels if you prefer to immerse yourself in local culture.
 Whether you wish to stay by the beach, in the historic city center, or into the countryside, you’ll find a chic hotel ready to cater to your needs.
-When in Taormina, you can’t go wrong with a villa – and both Villa Carlotta and Villa Ducale have you covered here!
+Belmond Villa Sant’Andrea in Mazzarò Beach is a relaxing waterfront retreat option.
+VOI Grand Hotel Atlantis Bay is another great pick, with a breezy white color scheme and a luxurious spa menu.
+See more picks in our guide to where to stay in Sicily.

 What to See Near Taormina

 Once you’ve hit all the highlights of our Taormina Travel Guide, venture to some nearby treasures!
-The majesty of active volcano Mount Etna is just an hour’s drive from Taormina and there are a variety of day trips on offer.
+The majesty of active volcano Mount Etna is just an hour’s drive from Taormina.
 Visitors to the volcanic region can enjoy some soft trekking along lava fields or a fabulous train ride on the Circumetnea Railway, which loops around the base of the volcano.
-Alternatively, make the 3-hour trip to another popular site in Sicily, Agrigento.
-This UNESCO World Heritage Site is simply spectacular, with rich history and an ancient Grecian temple dating to 5th and 6th century B.C.
-When you’ve completed both of these tours, a boat trip to the Blue Grotto near Taormina will give you the opportunity to relax and enjoy the sea breeze.
+Alternatively, make the 3-hour trip to another popular site, the valley of temples in Sicily, Agrigento.
+This UNESCO World Heritage Site is simply spectacular, with rich history and an ancient Grecian temple dating to the 5th and 6th century B.C.
+When you’ve completed both of these tours, a relaxing boat tour to Isola Bella and the Blue Grotto near Taormina will give you the opportunity to relax and enjoy the sea breeze.